Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (a) A determination is made by the Secretary under § 160.204 that the provision of State law:

-1. Is necessary:
+(1) Is necessary:

-- (i) To prevent fraud and abuse related to the provision of or payment for health care;
+(i) To prevent fraud and abuse related to the provision of or payment for health care;

-- (ii) To ensure appropriate State regulation of insurance and health plans to the extent expressly authorized by statute or regulation;
+(ii) To ensure appropriate State regulation of insurance and health plans to the extent expressly authorized by statute or regulation;

-- (iii) For State reporting on health care delivery or costs; or
+(iii) For State reporting on health care delivery or costs; or

-2. With respect to a use or disclosure, the law prohibits or restricts a use or disclosure in circumstances under which such use or disclosure otherwise would be permitted under this subchapter, except if the disclosure is:

-3. With respect to the rights of an individual, who is the subject of the individually identifiable health information, regarding access to or amendment of individually identifiable health information, permits greater rights of access or amendment, as applicable.

-4. With respect to information to be provided to an individual who is the subject of the individually identifiable health information about a use, a disclosure, rights, and remedies, provides the greater amount of information.

-5. With respect to the form, substance, or the need for express legal permission from an individual, who is the subject of the individually identifiable health information, for use or disclosure, provides requirements that narrow the scope or duration, increase the privacy protections afforded (such as by expanding the criteria for), or reduce the coercive effect of the circumstances surrounding the express legal permission, as applicable.

-6. With respect to recordkeeping or requirements relating to accounting of disclosures, provides for the retention or reporting of more detailed information or for a longer duration.

-7. Required by the Secretary in connection with determining whether a covered entity or business associate is in compliance with this subchapter.

-8. With respect to any other matter, provides greater privacy protection for the individual who is the subject of the individually identifiable health information.
+(2) Provides greater privacy protection for the individual who is the subject of the individually identifiable health information.

 ---